Balmy Purple Bee Balm

 An abundance of vibrant reddish purple, shaggy flowers top a compact plant with very dark green, fragrant minty-basil-scented foliage.
 Create an eye-catching display of color in sunny borders with mass plantings, or use in combined plantings for containers and beds.
 Resists powdery mildew!
 An herbaceous perennial.

-- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more.Average Landscape Size:Compact growth reaches just 10 to 12 in. tall, 8 to 10 in. wide.
+- OverviewLight Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.Average Landscape Size:Compact growth reaches just 10 to 12 in. tall, 8 to 10 in. wide.

 - DetailBotanical Pronunciation:mo-NAR-da DID-ee-muhPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth rate:FastAverage landscape size:Compact growth reaches just 10 to 12 in. tall, 8 to 10 in. wide.Special features:Dwarf Plant, Easy Care, Fast Growing, Gift Plant, Improved Disease Resistance, North American Native SelectionFoliage color:Dark GreenBlooms:Late Spring to Early SummerFlower color:PurpleGarden styleCottagePatent Act:Asexual reproduction of plants protected by the Plant Patent Act is prohibited during the life of the patent.Companion PlantsIris (Iris); Twisted Rush (Juncus); Turtlehead (Chelone); Dogwood (Cornus); Crossvine (Bignonia)